privacyguides/privacyguides.org/docs/basics/vpn-overview.md

 They usually can't see the content of your traffic since encryption protocols such as HTTPS are commonly used on the internet, but they can see the [domains you request](../advanced/dns-overview.md#why-shouldnt-i-use-encrypted-dns).
 A VPN will prevent your ISP from seeing what domains you connect to, although the VPN provider is still able to see all your traffic.

-==VPNs cannot encrypt data outside of the connection between your device and the VPN server.
-VPN providers can see and modify your traffic the same way your ISP could.
-And there is no way to verify a VPN provider's "no logging" policies in any way.==
+==VPNs cannot encrypt data outside of the connection between your device and the VPN server.== VPN providers can see and modify your traffic the same way your ISP could.
+And there is no way to verify a VPN provider's "no logging" policies in any way.

 ### Hiding Your IP Address from Websites